bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/common-tabs.rst

    Here you can set additional information for the created case.
-The set values are only informational and have no effect on how this case is treated by Axon.ivy.
+The set values are only informational and have no effect on how this case is treated by Axon Ivy.
 These custom fields can easily be queried on case user interfaces to allow sorting and filtering.